 The Urban Service Area defines areas outside the City of Columbia that reasonably could be provided with City services.
-Some of these services, such as water and sewer, may already be available- however will be subject to out-of-city rates.
+Some of these services, such as water and sewer, may already be available beyond the City limits but are subject to out-of-city rates.
 Other services are only available to properties within the City of Columbia.

 The four sub-areas within the Urban Service Area are:

-Annexation is the method by which a city or town extends and increases its corporate limits.
-Individual property owners and communities in unincorporated areas may petition for annexation if they are contiguous to the boundaries of the City of Columbia.
+Annexation is how the City of Columbia, or any city or town, extends and increases its corporate limits.
+Individual property owners or communities may petition for annexation if they are contiguous, or adjacent to, the boundaries of the City of Columbia.

 Commercial properties- Each commercial property and business has unique characteristics, and it is difficult to make any accurate generalized statement about the financial impact for these types of properties.
-Some helpful information is on our Annexation Analysis page, and please contact us at [email protected] or 803-545-3217 for additional assistance.
+Some helpful information is on our Why Annex? page; please contact us at [email protected] or 803-545-3217 for additional assistance.

-No, you will only receive one tax bill.
+No, you pay County and City taxes, but you will only receive one tax bill.
 Furthermore, City of Columbia residents pay no annual solid waste or hydrant fees.

 No, school district boundaries are independent of the City boundary.

 In most cases, the zoning district of newly annexed land will be similar to the zoning district prior to annexation.
 However, the City of Columbia, Richland County, and Lexington County all have different Zoning Ordinances, so in this sense all annexations result in a rezoning, also known as a zoning map amendment.
-If you have development plans for your property, please contact us at [email protected] or 803-545-3217 for a consultation regarding the zoning and land use classification of your property.
+If you have development plans for your property, please contact usfor a consultation regarding the zoning and land use classification of your property.
 The Zoning Division may be reached directly at 803-545-3333.

 No, all City of Columbia residents are also County residents and in addition to your new representation on City Council, you will still be represented by your member of County Council.
 In fact, 10 of the 11 Richland County Council Districts extend within the City limits.
 Currently, the portions of the City of Columbia within Lexington County are in Lexington County Council District 7.